Although most helping professionals are conscientious people

 Had I known what good therapy was, I would have walked out during

 the first visit.
-My hope is that other people can identify bad
+My hope is to help other people identify bad

 therapy in the first session!